 John’s Favorite Strat Look?

-The last thing that is interesting to note is the general design of the guitar, particularly the tortoise shell pickguard, instead of the stock white one.
-There doesn’t seem to be any official statement by Fender, but it seems that all the early 60s Strats in sunburst originally came equipped with white pickguards, meaning that John either replaced the old one himself or simply went shopping with this exact design in mind.
+One thing that is interesting to note is the general design of the guitar, particularly the tortoiseshell pickguard, instead of the stock white one.
+There doesn’t seem to be an official statement by Fender, but it seems that all the early 60s Strats in sunburst originally came equipped with white pickguards, meaning that John either replaced the old one himself or simply went shopping with this exact design in mind.

 This is worth pointing out because this trend can be followed all the way back to his first SRV Stratocaster on which he replaced the original black pickguard with a tortoise one, and did that on almost every subsequential sunburst Stratocaster that he played afterward.
 It is therefore somewhat safe to assume that this is John’s favorite Stratocaster look/design.